 A star of action blockbusters such as True Lies (1994), one hugely popular Disney remake called Freaky Friday (2003), and a multitude of genres before and after, Curtis is a long-standing star who truly makes movie-watching a fun, eye-opening experience.
 She respectfully carries on the tradition of her Hollywood parents, acting greats Janet Leigh and Tony Curtis, and yet she’s a bona fide star in her own right.
 In honor, here’s a look back at some of Jamie Lee Curtis’ most memorable performances.

-10 Awesome Jamie Lee Curtis Movies
+Jamie Lee Curtis Films

 1. Halloween (1978)